How to Approach a Museum Shop: 5 Surprising Dos and Don’ts for Artists

 She could convey to the museum manager why her work is a good fit for that museum shop in the following way:

-Witherspoon may begin her intro letter speaking about the museum’s collection of antique sailor’s valentines.
+Witherspoon may begin her intro letter by speaking about the museum’s collection of antique sailor’s valentines.

 She might go on to mention that her love of the Caribbean history surrounding sailor’s valentines inspired her to make intricate miniature versions of that same shell-based art.